winniendy/Pensacola/README.md

 ```
 7. All phylogeny results can be found in the directory /Phame/test/workdirs/mytest/

-Note: 1.
+8. Note: 1.
 It makes no sense to perform bootstrap with less than 4 sequences.
 2. Alignment must have at least 3 sequences.

-#### Note1: If you want to get email notification when the pipeline running ends, please input your email address in the line "#SBATCH --mail-user=<EMAIL>" in the batch file that you will run (namely, pensacola.sh).